-She decided to change her perception and open her mind to the possibility of finding just what she was looking for, and so she did.
+She decided to change her perception and open her mind to the possibility of finding just what she was looking for, and so she did – and in record time!
 The dress was breathtaking… and it was always there, whether she believed it or not, but she had to first believe in order to go and find it.
 We have to choose to see something in order to see it.

 Mental Faculty #2 ~ Reason

 I once attended a conference where I heard Bob Proctor say that mental activity does not constitute thinking.
-Reason is what gives us the ability to really think, to be consciously aware of the thoughts and ideas that come to our mind, and to choose to reject or accept them into our reality.
+The reason is what gives us the ability to really think, to be consciously aware of the thoughts and ideas that come to our mind and to choose to reject or accept them into our reality.
 This is undoubtedly one of the most precious gifts God gave us: the ability to choose what images we hold in our minds and create our results.

 Mental Faculty #3 ~ Will

 The mental faculty called will gives us the ability to focus only on an idea and exclude everything else.
 This is an ability required to succeed at anything and can be illustrated by any success story you can think of, because in order to create success, one must filter out negative thoughts, distractions, and people who may interfere with our success.
 This mental strength can be developed through practice, because what we focus on expands.

 Where there’s a will, there’s a way, they say.
 Or is it “when?”